 Why Tontines Are Getting a Second Look Now

 The U.S. (and the rest of the developed world) is in profound crisis over that fact that most people aren’t saving enough for retirement.
 It's downright scary that half of American families have no retirement savings in a 401(k) plan or an individual retirement account (IRA).

 Also, company-sponsored pension plans are disappearing.
 Most folks are counting on Social Security to get through retirement.
-But right-wing lunatics in Congress want to kill Social Security and other successful government programs that help the elderly stay out of poverty while affording them some dignity in their golden years.
-The crazies may succeed someday.
+But some in Congress want to kill Social Security and other successful government programs that help the elderly stay out of poverty while affording them some dignity in their golden years.
+They may succeed someday.

 Even for folks fortunate enough to have some retirement savings, there’s a nagging fear that they may outlive their money (longevity risk).
 People are indeed living longer.
 It's now all about having a retirement income source beyond Social Security that you won’t outlive.

 Annuities can create a lifetime income stream, but those products are too costly, complicated, and strange (I’d say predatory) for the average American to use effectively.
 Enter the humble tontine in these urgent times.